MUSIC FOR THE ONE GOD

 Music of the three world religions

-150 musicians, instrumentalists, singers and soloists perform the sacred music of Muslims, Christians and Jews together.
+150 musicians, instrumentalists, singers and soloists let the sacred music of Muslims, Christians and Jews resound together.

-Once upon a time there was a Protestant songbook, the Geneva Psalter and a Polish composer named Wojciech Bobowski.
-He was kidnapped by Tartars in the 17th century and his trace as a music slave can be found in the Sultan’s seraglio.
-There he not only secretly wrote down the music of his environment, but also the melodies from the Geneva Psalter flowed unnoticed into the repertoire not only of the churches, but also of the mosques and synagogues.
-Credo is a soul-touching collage of the music of the three monotheistic world religions of the 17th and 18th centuries.
-Bobowski’s psalms, later called Ali Ufki, are joined by contemporary sacred music by Vivaldi, Bach, Pergolesi, a complete dervish ceremony and songs by Sephardic Jews, Orthodox and Assyrian Christians.
-In the praise of the one creator God, we can experience immediately: it unites us more than divides us.
+Once upon a time there was a Protestant hymnbook, the Geneva Psalter and a Polish composer named Wojciech Bobowski.
+He was abducted by Tartars in the 17th century, and his trace is found as a music slave in the sultan's seraglio.
+There he not only secretly wrote down the music of his environment, but the melodies from the Geneva Psalter also flowed unnoticed into the repertoire not only of the churches, but also of the mosques and synagogues.
+Credo is a soul-touching collage of the music of the three monotheistic world religions in the 17th and 18th centuries.
+The psalms of Bobowski, who later called himself Ali Ufki, are joined by contemporary sacred music by Vivaldi, Bach, Pergolesi, a complete dervish ceremony and chants by Sephardic Jews, Orthodox and Assyrian Christians.
+In praise of the one Creator God, it becomes immediately tangible that more unites us than divides us.

-“It was a fascinating evening in which European and Oriental sounds of the 17th and 18th centuries combined to form a sophisticated collage.
-Works by Vivaldi, Pergolesi and Bach merged, often gently merging, organically with dervish or synagogue chants.
-Byzantine choral sequences found their continuation in Muslim Sufi choral interludes or European Cantilena Sacra motets – always under the aspect of the love of peace and the harmonious coexistence of all cultures and religions.”
-(Saarbrücker Newspaper)
+"It turned out to be a fascinating evening in which European and oriental sounds of the 17th and 18th centuries combined into a sophisticated collage.
+Works by Vivaldi, Pergolesi and Bach merged organically with dervish or synagogue chants, often gently flowing into each other.
+Byzantine choral sequences found their continuation in Muslim Sufi choral interludes or European-oriented Cantilena Sacra motets - always under the aspect of the love of peace and the harmonious coexistence of all cultures and religions."
+(Saarbrücker Zeitung)